Scent Rocks

 Wind nylon net around and around till you get what you think is enough.

-Slide it off and tie the middle real tight with some strong nylon cord and leave enough for a loop or put a loop in before you tie it.
+Slide it off and tie the middle real tight with some strong nylon cord and

 Pull the nylon loops out and keep twisting them.